HIPAA Evidence Mapping for AI Agents

-An AI agent with read access to an EHR and write access to an email API has everything it needs to cause a reportable HIPAA breach.
-Runtime authorization prevents that scenario from ever executing.
+An AI agent with read access to an EHR and write access to an email API has everything it creates reportable-incident risk.
+Runtime authorization puts a policy decision between the agent and that disclosure path.

 HIPAA and AI agents

 The Health Insurance Portability and Accountability Act (HIPAA) requires covered entities and their business associates to implement administrative, physical, and technical safeguards to protect the confidentiality, integrity, and availability of protected health information (PHI).
-When an AI agent accesses, processes, transmits, or stores PHI, every tool call that touches patient data must comply with the HIPAA Security Rule (45 CFR Part 164, Subpart C) and Privacy Rule (45 CFR Part 164, Subpart E).
-An unauthorized disclosure by an AI agent is a breach—the same as if a human employee emailed patient records to the wrong person.
+When an AI agent accesses, processes, transmits, or stores PHI, each governed tool call that touches patient data should be governed against the HIPAA Security Rule (45 CFR Part 164, Subpart C) and Privacy Rule (45 CFR Part 164, Subpart E).
+An unauthorized disclosure by an AI agent is a breach - the same as if a human employee emailed patient records to the wrong person.

 Why AI agents are a HIPAA risk

 Healthcare organizations are deploying AI agents for clinical documentation, patient communication, claims processing, prior authorization, and administrative tasks.
 Each of these workflows involves PHI.
-The risk isn't that agents will deliberately violate HIPAA—it's that their non-deterministic behavior creates unpredictable data flows.
+The risk is not that agents will deliberately violate HIPAA - it is that their non-deterministic behavior creates unpredictable data flows.

 PHI in agent outputs